 This is simple, just go out and start taking photos and videos of properties.
 You can do residential properties or you can do shopping malls.
 Anything.
 This gives you great practice to build your skills and allows you to develop a portfolio to show potential customers.

 One thing I did when starting out was to offer free drone photography service, but in exchange, the real estate agent would give me referrals to two or three colleagues and would provide a testimonial if they liked my work.

 Cold Email Warm Call

 Build an email list of real estate professionals in your area, then send personalized emails to each one offering your services with a link to your portfolio.
 This is a cold email.
 Follow up a week later with a phone call to introduce yourself and ask if they have any projects that could use professional drone services.

 Be aware that this is a very time-intensive activity and the success rate is generally around 1% – 5%, but you can find work this way.

-Wherever you are located your region will have a number of real estate conferences and professional events.
-This is a great place to meet potential clients, always have a business card and brochure with examples of your portfolio.
-It may take a while but eventually, the community will begin to recognize you from previous events, this will let them know you are serious.
+Wherever you are located, your region will have a number of real estate conferences and professional events.
+This is a great place to meet potential clients.
+Always have a business card and brochure with examples of your portfolio.
+It may take a while but eventually, the community will begin to recognize you from previous events.
+This lets them know you are serious.
 Use these opportunities to collect business cards and build your email and telephone list.